scottw-kr/scottw-kr/README.md

 - 💬 Ask me about ...
 Okta
 - 📫 How to reach me: ...
 Teams & Email as scott.williams4@kroger.com
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
-Used to be a designer & photographer before (mostly) teaching himself
+Used to be a designer & photographer before (mostly) teaching himself programming